AiC-Project/aic-project.github.io/index.md

 __In a few words, _it is Android in the Cloud.___

-Among the features of the asynchronous campaign:
+Among the features of the asynchronous campaign :

 - possibility of using the native tests UiAutomator or the dedicated DSL AiC 2.0
 - choice of Android versions on which to run the tests